Explore the Differences between Smoke Testing and Sanity Testing in detail with examples:

-In this tutorial, we will learn what is Sanity Testing and Smoke Testing in Software Testing.
+In this tutorial, you will learn what is Sanity Testing and Smoke Testing in Software Testing.
 We will also learn the key differences between Sanity and Smoke testing with simple examples.

-Most of the times we get confused between the meaning of Sanity testing and Smoke testing.
+Most of the time we get confused between the meaning of Sanity Testing and Smoke Testing.
 First of all, these two testings are way “different” and are performed during different stages of a testing cycle.

 What You Will Learn: